idlesign/django-siteajax/docs/source/index.rst

 *Reusable application for Django bridging client and server sides*

-Streamline you server and client interaction using declarative techniques in your HTML and helpful abstractions from `siteajax` in your Python code.
+Streamline your server and client interaction using declarative techniques in your HTML and helpful abstractions from `siteajax` in your Python code.

 .. note::